-The Aussie Day sickie: a guide for employers
+The great Aussie ‘sickie’ guide for employers

 - not fit for work because of a personal illness, or personal injury, affecting the employee; or

-- required to provide care or support to a member of the employee’s immediate family, or a member of the employee’s household because of a personal illness or injury affecting the member or because of an unexpected emergency affecting the member.
+- required to provide care or support to a member of the employee’s immediate family, or a member of the employee’s household because of a personal illness or injury affecting the member or because of an emergency affecting the member.

 If you have any doubts over any medical certificates provided, you may seek further clarification from the doctor who signed it.

 We believe HR should be simple.
 Simple enough for you to run your business confidently.
 Inside enableHR is everything you need to manage the entire employee lifecycle, from recruitment and onboarding to managing your people and termination.
 If you’d like to see enableHR in action, contact us to learn more about how we can help your business.